 At the time of submitting our Accessible Travel Policy for review we will ensure that all statistics, legislation and language used in training are up to date.

-We will provide a regular report to ORR setting out progress against delivery of these staff training commitments.
+By 31 July 2020, we will provide a report to ORR setting out progress against delivery of these staff training commitments.